top of page

 ABOUT EMBOROUGH FARM

 We (Philip and Val) started our smallholding in 2013 with 4 male alpacas, with the aim of using the fleece to make things.
 Shortly afterwards we got some chicken – mainly because we obtained a cheap Eglu chicken house and run.
 Things then just increased very rapidly with the arrival of 4 pedigree Ryeland sheep (and a loan ram) resulting in a couple of lambs.
-We now have about 40 breeding ewes (mostly white and coloured ryelands) and 70-100 followers.
-In December 2016 we got our first 2 pedigree Highland Cows (Dot and Flo), with a bull (Dewi) following a year later and another cow (Lizzie) in 2019 – we have so far had 12 calves.
-We also got a few ducks and geese along the way.
-We demonstrate spinning and weaving at several local shows and sell processed fleece and are starting to sell meat and meat products (we have a 5 star food rating).
+We now have about 55 breeding ewes (mostly pedigree white and coloured ryelands, some pedigree Oxford Downs and a few crosses) and 100-150 followers.
+In December 2016 we got our first 2 pedigree Highland Cows (Dot and Flo), with a bull (Dewi) following a year later and another cow (Lizzie) in 2019 – we have so far had 18 calves.
+We also got a few ducks and West of England geese along the way.
+We have demonstrated spinning and weaving at several local shows and sell processed and raw fleece.
+We sell meat (Hogget (lamb aged 12-24 months), Highland Beef - soon Pork and charcuterie), eggs and gluten free home produced products (we have a 5 star food rating).
 We also do 2 calendars annually (Highland Cow & Smallholders) and an ever increasing range of greetings cards – all produced ourselves using our own photographs and equipment.
+In December 2022 we greatly expanded our large smallholding with the acquisition of 78 acres a mile from our 14.4 acre original site.

 HIGHLAND COWS

 Our first 2 were girls called Dot (red) & Flo (yellow) - their pedigree names are too long for here.
 They came pregnant and both produced boys Augustus (red) and Septimus (yellow).
-Next followed our bull Dewi (dun with yellow highlights) from north Wales – we first saw him at the Royal Welsh Show, he was only 2, but has since fathered 3 boys (Smokie dun with yellow highlights, Arnie black and prize winning Fergus who is a brindle) and 6 girls (Coco black Grace dun, Mary yellow, Diane dark red, Willow and Emma).
+Next followed our bull Dewi (dun with yellow highlights) from north Wales – we first saw him at the Royal Welsh Show, he was only 2, but has since fathered 4 boys (Smokie dun with yellow highlights and prize winning Fergus who is a brindle - both have gone as pedigree bulls) and 6 girls (Coco black, Grace dun, Mary yellow, Diane dark red, Willow red, Emma white, Emily black and Fiona yellow).
 Lizzie (brindle) arrived pregnant in Jan 2019 and had a calf in the summer – Rosie (brindle).
-Highland cows may be born one colour and change during their first year or so (as have most of ours).
+Highland cows may be born one colour and can change during their first year or so (as have quite a few of ours).
 They have a 2 layered coat and moult most of it in the summer (for the wet and needle felters, it felts very well).
+Dewi has gone onto pastures new near Bristol and in 2023 we got a new bull called Freddie, also from Wales - we have had 3 calves from him with more expected this year.
+We also lost Dot in 2023 due to calving problems.

 We occasionally have pedigree heifers and pedigree bulls for sale – they have excellent blood lines from some of the top folds in the country.